NISSAN CVT TRANSMISSION

 - Premature Transmission Failure

+A burning smell or overheating issues are often linked to problems with the torque converter or other critical components.
 When power or acceleration problems occur in places like stops, freeway ramps, intersections and highways, drivers face a greater risk of getting rear-ended or causing a crash.

 These problems may demand a Nissan transmission recall and they ought to be taken seriously.